wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding.md

 ## Server Side Rendering

 ### JSON
-Sometimes when rendering the initial state in server side, that dangerously generates a document variable from a JSON string.
-This is risky because `JSON.stringify()` will blindly turn any data that you give it into a string (so long as it is valid JSON) which will be rerendered in the page.
+Sometimes when rendering the initial state on the server side, that dangerously generates a document variable from a JSON string.
+This is risky because `JSON.stringify()` will blindly turn any data that you give it into a string (as long as it is a valid JSON), which will be re-rendered on the page.
 If fields that untrusted users edit and inject malicious scripts.

 !!! bug error "Example Incorrect Usage"
     ```js